 1. Simplify: Boomers, like many, feel bombarded by information.
-They are a generation that has adapted to and eventually embraced technology, but weren’t brought up with the same rate of change and information overload that is a standard today.
+They are a generation that has adapted to and eventually embraced technology, but they weren’t brought up with the same rate of change and information overload that is standard today.
 They are also incredibly busy.
 Simplify so that you keep their attention and focus on the meat of your message.
 Make sure the information you’re providing is simple, straightforward, and accessible.

-2. Step up formality: Boomers were brought up in a more formal world: letters were sent with a specified format, professional dress was set at a high standard, and more often than not people were addressed by their surnames.
+2. Step up formality: Boomers were brought up in a more formal world.
+Letters were sent with a specified format, professional dress was set at a high standard, and more often than not people were addressed by their surnames.
 Ask yourself, does my communication represent the more formal expectations of the Boomer generation?
 You don’t need to sound like a Victorian headmaster, just step it up slightly in simple but subtly impactful ways like adding a subject line to your emails and a greeting to your communications.

 3. Be helpful, not condescending: Lastly, carefully construct your approach so that the subtext behind your message is one of explaining and helping rather than telling and talking down to.
-This will be key with this authority resistant generation.
+This will be key with this authority-resistant generation.

-Any tips for sales professionals in dealing with boomers?
+Any tips for sales professionals in dealing with Boomers?

-In their current life stage, Boomers are considered a “sandwiched” generation.
+In their current life stage, Boomers are considered a “sandwich” generation.
 They are financially responsible for aging parents while their Millennial kids are boomeranging back home due to the unsteady job market.
 The idealism and optimism that are so central to a Boomer’s generational personality are being challenged by the pressure they’re experiencing because of their financial “sandwiching.”
 Positioning sales in a way that evokes those feelings of idealism and great potential is vital.
-Focus on the positive impact your product or service will have in their lives, whether that be by lightening their load, making tedious tasks simpler or even just providing a temporary sense of escape, relief, and enjoyment.
+Focus on the positive impact your product or service will have in their lives, whether that be by lightening their load, making tedious tasks simpler, or even just providing a temporary sense of escape, relief, and enjoyment.
 They’ll thank you for it, and better still, will buy into what you’re selling.